What do accounting students think about remote learning?

 How are students adapting to online tools and software?

-Students rely on spreadsheets and specialist accounting packages, and the dual effect is obvious: these tools expand analytical range but add barriers for those with weaker digital access.
-Programmes should smooth the digital start with a brief online orientation, a one‑page “how we work online” playbook, and a single, stable link hub per module.
-Provide captioned recordings and transcripts as standard and maintain parity for asynchronous students by posting a concise summary of each live session.
-Gather student input regularly to iterate platform choices and reduce avoidable friction.
+Students rely on spreadsheets and specialist accounting packages, and accounting students' views on learning resources show how easily those tools can become a barrier when digital access is uneven.
+Programmes should smooth the digital start with a brief online orientation, a one-page "how we work online" playbook, and a single, stable link hub per module.
+Provide captioned recordings and transcripts as standard, and maintain parity for asynchronous students by posting a concise summary of each live session.
+Gather student input regularly to refine platform choices and reduce avoidable friction.

 Where do accessibility and technical issues constrain learning?